tinymce/tinymce-docs/_includes/integrations/react-quick-start.md

       * **Bundling {{site.productname}} with the React application using a module loader**

-          Bundling with a module loader can be complex and error prone so it is not recommended.
+          {{site.companyname}} does not recommend bundling `tinymce` and `tinymce-react` with a module loader.
+Bundling these packages can be complex and error prone.

           To bundle {{site.productname}} using a module loader (such as Webpack and Browserify), see: [Usage with module loaders]({{site.baseurl}}/advanced/usage-with-module-loaders/).